glm729/hmdbSearch/README.md

 The original purpose of the work was to provide more accurate representations of chemical formulae, given a list of HMDB IDs.
-Further possibilities included colelcting additional data, such as taxonomic information, for later analysis, including frequencies and proportions of certain taxonomic representations.
+Further possibilities included collecting additional data, such as taxonomic information, for later analysis, including frequencies and proportions of certain taxonomic representations.

 The data are provided in an XLSX spreadsheet, but were converted to TSV for